leanprover-community/lean4game/doc/create_game.md

 ### 6. b) Statement

-The statement is the exercise of the level. the basics work the same as they would in `example` or `theorem`.
+The statement is the exercise of the level.
+The basics work the same as they would in `example` or `theorem`.
 Note however, that you **must** do a tactic proof, i.e. the `:= by` is a hard-coded part of the syntax

 #### Name